 July 15, Saturday, St. Anne de Bellevue, Quebec

 We approach Montreal still under clouds, and that is the closest we got to it the city since we had plans to meet up with Dirk’s cousin Herb and wife Linda in St.Anne d Bellevue at the end of the day’s travels.
 As I we passed an area south of Montreal we thought of our son Wesley – it looks like a huge amusement park with a number of large roller coasters – just up his alley.

-Cruising around Montreal requires traveling in large canal to bypass the rapids part of the St. Lawrence with those container ships which included going through the first two very large and high locks on the Seaway; St. Lambert and St. Catherine, which raised up the boat 15 feet and then 30 feet!
-Each of the Seaway locks are 750’+ long and 80′ wide and still the cargo ships barely fit in them.
-They ask pleasure crafts to raft up together in the locks, and to wait until a break in commercial traffic.
+Cruising around Montreal requires traveling in a large canal to bypass the rapids part of the St. Lawrence.
+This meant going through the first two very large and high locks on the Seaway; St. Lambert and St. Catherine, which raised up the boat 15 feet and then 30 feet!
+Each of the Seaway locks are 750’+ long and 80′ wide and there are huge cargo ships going through that barely fit.
+Lock masters ask pleasure crafts to raft up together near locks, and to wait until a break in commercial traffic.
 We waited about 1 1/2 hours for the first lock, but only 20 minutes for the second.
 And then it takes about 20-30 minutes to get tied up, for the water to rise and to exit these big locks.
-One photo shows approaching the second lock with our waiting area on the left and the lock doors to the right.
+One photo shows us approaching the second lock with our waiting area on the left and the lock doors to the right.
 The other is shows the two boats along side of us in the lock.

 The sun came out during the early afternoon and the canal and later the lake were beautiful.